sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

 ### Hardware needed:
 * A device that can run Kodi
 * A device that can run HomeAutio, MQTT broker and Node-red.
 You may run these and Kodi on the same device.
+* Audio/video amplifier (optional) - Note: see instructions below on how to control input switching and volume.

 ### Setup instructions: